ludohenin/gulp-inline-ng2-template/README.md

   target: 'es6',              // Can swap to es5
   indent: 2,                  // Indentation (spaces)
-  useRelativePaths: false     // Use components relative assset paths };
+  useRelativePaths: false     // Use components relative assset paths
+  removeLineBreaks: false     // Content will be included as one line };
 ```
 _HTML extension is currently hard coded to .html_